Skip to content

 A tool developed by Northeastern University Distinguished Professor David Lazer, lets users compare the votes of demographic groups between the 2020 and 2024 elections.
 AP Photo/Matt York

-With former President Donald Trump on the cusp of victory — securing 267 electoral votes after a Pennsylvania victory — experts are already trying to figure out where the 2024 presidential election was won or lost.
+Donald Trump will be the 47th president of the United States — the Associated Press called the race before 6 a.m.
+Wednesday — and experts are already trying to figure out where the election was won or lost.

 A new interactive tool developed by Northeastern University Distinguished Professor David Lazer offers help, showcasing demographic shifts among the electorate from 2020 to 2024.